 This section displays your total number of leads for the current month to date and for the year to date.

 - For facilities using cash accounting: you’ll see this number increase as payments are taken and decrease as refunds are given.
+This section should match the Receipts by Charge type section as well.
+If it doesn't, it will require additional research. *See the bottom of this doc for help with discrepancies.

 These totals are displayed for the current date, the current month to date, and the year to date.